Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Estimation Error of CV for Risk and Test Error

 \section{Estimation Error of CV for Risk and Test Error}

 The \NBayle{} method showed relatively poor coverage for the decision tree inducer when evaluated using the relative coverage of the risk, whereas the coverage of the Test Error, for which the method is shown to be asymptotically valid, is considerably better.
-In \Cref{fig:PointPlotsLinear} we display the estimation error of the decision tree with respect to the risk (y axis) and the Test Error (x axis).
-Out of the three inducers (ridge-regression is omitted for readability and is similar to linear regression), the decision tree has in most cases the highest variability on the y axis, which explains why the difference in coverage for the risk and Test Error differs the most for the decision tree.
+In \Cref{fig:PointPlotsLinear} we display the estimation error of the decision tree with respect to the risk (y-axis) and the Test Error (x-axis).
+Out of the three inducers (ridge-regression is omitted for readability and is similar to linear regression), the decision tree has in most cases the highest variability on the y-axis, which explains why the difference in coverage for the risk and Test Error differs the most for the decision tree.